judka-uriel/uriel-book/uriel_en.md

 but while remaining within the bounds of morality.

 <!--
-And the complete opposite of the chutzpan is the *shlimazl* — one whom Satan torments with particular intensity.
+And the complete opposite of the chutzpan is the *shlimazel* — one whom Satan torments with particular intensity.
 And nothing remains for him but to submit to his fate as an unlucky one and suffer Satan's blows without complaint.